Locations That Require Window Restrictors

 An All Round Solution

-Window restrictors are the ideal solution for reducing the risk of falls from windows in both public and private buildings.
+Window restrictors are the ideal solution for reducing the risk of falls from windows in both public and private buildings while allowing air to circulate.
 Jackloc designs award-winning window restrictors that not only improve window safety.
 UK engineered and manufactured to ISO 9001 quality system, ISO 14001 Environmental Management and OHSAS 18001 Occupational Health and Safety Management accredited.
 Jackloc window restrictors, made in Great Britain, Sold worldwide.